Â

 Cypress and cedar trees are both coniferous trees.

-Each type of mulch is available in the form of woodchips or as shredded mulch.
-The shredded mulch variety creates a particularly effective layer of protection that stays where you put it.
+Both cedar and cypress mulch are available in the form of woodchips or as shredded mulch.
+The shredded mulch variety knits together to form a mat, creating a particularly effective layer of protection that stays where you put it.
+(Learn more about what causes mulch to move and how to keep it in place.)

-You can easily find cypress and cedar mulches at garden centers and big box stores like Home Depot.
+Lastly, you can easily find cypress and cedar mulches at garden centers and big box stores like Home Depot.

 Cedar Mulch Pros and Cons